 - Lead Paint Disclosure: If a landlord knows of any lead paint hazards present in their rental dwelling constructed before 1978, they must inform the tenant of them.
 Moreover, they are required to provide a government-issued pamphlet regarding the matter.

-- Prior Methamphetamine Production Disclosure (§ 41-118(C)): If a landlord knows that the rental dwelling, or any part of the premises, was used in the manufacture of methamphetamine, they must disclose this information to a prospective tenant prior to the commencement of a rental agreement.
-That is, unless a contamination assessment has determined that the level of contamination does not exceed one-tenth of one microgram (0.1 mcg) per one hundred square centimeters (100 cm²) of surface materials within the dwelling unit or pertinent part of the premises.
-In such cases, disclosure is not mandatory.
+- Prior Methamphetamine Production Disclosure (§ 41-118(C)): If a landlord knows the rental dwelling (or any part of the premises) was used to manufacture methamphetamine “meth”, they must disclose this information to a prospective tenant prior to the start of the lease.
+Disclosure doesn’t have to be made if a contamination assessment determined that the level of contamination doesn’t exceed one-tenth of one microgram (0.1 mcg) per one hundred square centimeters (100 cm²) of surface within the dwelling unit or part of the premises.

-- Names and Addresses (§ 41-116(A)): The landlord is required to disclose to the tenant in writing, at or before the commencement of the tenancy, the names and addresses of: a) any party who has the authority to manage the premises, b) the owner/s of the premises, or c) the party who has the authority to act for and on their behalf.
+- Names and Addresses (§ 41-116(A)): All landlords must disclose the names and addresses of a) any party who has the authority to manage the premises, b) the owner(s) of the premises, or c) the party who has the authority to act for and on their behalf.
 This must be disclosed prior to (or at the time of) the start of the lease.

 Maximum: State law does not dictate a maximum amount a landlord may charge a tenant for a security deposit.